wp-plugins/auto-prune-posts/readme.txt

 Contributors: Ramon Fincken
 Tags: mass, prune, delete, clean, remove, trash, attachment, attachments, coupon, schedule, post, posts, category Requires at least: 2.3
-Tested up to: 3.0.1
+Tested up to: 3.1.1
-Stable tag: 1.0
+Stable tag: 1.1

 Auto deletes (prune) posts after a certain amount of time.
 On a per category basis.
 Handy if you want to have posts with a limited timeframe such as offers, coupons etc..
 Posts will auto delete on a per category basis.

 == Description ==

-Auto deletes (prune) posts after a certain amount of time.
+Auto deletes (prune) posts or pages after a certain amount of time.
 On a per category basis.
 Handy if you want to have posts with a limited timeframe such as offers, coupons etc..<br>
 Posts will auto delete on a per category basis.<br>
+All (custom)post types are supported.<br>
 Will also trash post attachments.<br>
 No cronjob needed :)<br>